-Now, the earlier before we had a inventive step as a requirement.
-The inventive step requirement is the you can say it is the second requirement of patentability for something to be granted a patent.

-Now, earlier before India introduced the inventive step requirement.
-Things used to be much simpler.
-They used to call it the new and useful requirement.
-Now the new and useful requirement, was centered the old definition was centered around a manner of manufacture.
-Now there is a host of cases from United Kingdom which tells us about what a manner of manufacturers, and they were able to accommodate the growth of technology, and the complexities it bought through by interpreting this phrase the manner of manufacture.
-And the codes also in England developed what is called the vendibility test.
-Whether manufacturer results in avendible or a saleable product.
+Now, the earlier before we had the inventive step as a requirement, the inventive step requirement is the you can say it is the second requirement of patentability for something to be granted a patent.
+Now, earlier before India introduced the inventive step requirement things used to be much simpler; they used to call it the new and useful requirement.
+Now, the new and useful requirement was entered the old definition was entered around a manner of manufacture.
+Now, there is a host of cases from a United Kingdom which tells us about what a manner of manufacture is and they were able to accommodate the growth of technology and the complexities it bought through by interpreting this phrase the manner of manufacture.

+And the courts also in England developed what is called the vendibility test whether manufacturer results in a vendible or a sellable product.
 Now, this had a direct connect with the fact that what you are inventing should be sellable.
-So, so just to show that patenting has it is own reasons.
-It should also be factored whether the patenting efforts could actually result in revenue.
-Utility connects the invention to the to business.
-Because once there is usefulness demonstrated, and it can be made in multiple copies, you can replicate the invention, why would you replicate an invention in multiple copies?
-Because there is a great demand in the market.
+So, just to show that patenting has its own reasons, it should also p factor whether the patenting efforts could actually be result in revenue.
+Utility connects the invention to business, because once there is usefulness demonstrated, and it can be made in multiple copies you can replicate the invention.
+Why would you replicate an invention in multiple copies because, there is a great demand in the market.

-So, the utility part, or the capable of industrial application part of the patentability test is, what tells us that an invention could have a demand, and it brings the connect between patent law and business.
-So, it is a business call at the end of the day, whether invention should be patented, and a cost benefit analysis is or or drawing a business plan to put it in another way, will be very important before taking a call on patenting.
+So, the utility part or the capable of industrial application part of the patentability test is what tells us that an invention could have a demand, and it brings the connect between patent law and business.
+So, it is a business call at the end of the day whether a invention should be patented and a cost benefit analysis is or drawing a business plan to put it in another way will be very important before taking a call on patenting.

-Acts of infringement.
-This is one way to know that the connect between the patenting and business is that, the acts of infringement are manufacture as an act of infringement, if somebody else manufactures a invention that is covered by a patent, you have a right to stop that person.
-If somebody else sells a invention that is covered by a patent you have a right to stop that person.
-If somebody else markets an invention that is covered by a patent you have the right to stop that person.
+Acts of infringement, this is one way to know that the connect between the patenting and business is that the acts of infringement are manufacture is an act of infringement, if somebody else manufactures invention that is covered by a patent you have a right to stop that person.
+If somebody else sells an invention that discovered by a patent, you have a right to stop that person.
+If somebody else markets an invention that is discovered by a patent, you have the right to stop that person.

-So, your right to stop or is what we call an infringement.
-You can take action on an infringement.
-And all the acts of infringement are actually business activities.
-They are commercial activity.
-So, you will be able to see the connect between patenting as a business activity.
-Because since it is so inherently tied to business, it is a business call, or it is a call that an inventor has to take in investing money looking at whether there will be possible returns for the money that he invests.
+So, your right to stop are is what we call an infringement you can take action on an infringement.
+And all the acts of infringement are actually business activities, they are commercial activity.
+So, you will be able to see the connect between patenting as a business activity because, since it is so inherently tried to business, it is a business call or it is a call that an inventor has to take in investing money looking at whether there will be possible returns for the money that he invests.